Looking for something?

 EQUIPMENT

-To melt your soy wax, you can either purchase a pouring pot to use as a double boiler or use 2 saucepans you have at home.
-You can also use a pyrex jug in the microwave.
-You should melt the wax as you would chocolate, ensuring that you do not place the pouring pot directly on the heat as it may burn the wax.
-It is also important to pour your wax at the correct temperature so a thermometer is a must have item.
-Candy thermometers are cheap, however are easily broken if rested or knocked against the bottom of the pot.
-If you intend on making candles and other products for awhile, then we recommend the small investment for an infrared thermometer.
-They are the BEST!
+To melt the wax, you can either purchase a pouring pot to use as a double boiler or use two saucepans you have at home.
+You can also use a Pyrex jug in the microwave.
+Melt the wax as you would chocolate, ensuring that you do not place the pouring pot directly on the heat as it may burn the wax.
+It is also important to pour the wax at the correct temperature, so a thermometer is a must-have item.

 Enjoy your soy candle making journey!